0rinAkter/Fraud-Detection/README.md

 The project demonstrates effective handling of class imbalance and compares the performance of various machine learning models for fraud detection.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## License

-This project is licensed under the MIT License.

 ---

-You can customize the repository URL and add any specific notes if needed.
-Let me know if you want additional details or modifications!